eknyazeva/yaset/index.md

 ## Documentation

-Documentation is currently beeing written and will be available shortly.
+The documentation is available at this location: http://yaset.readthedocs.io

 ## Contributors